ShamsArfeen/boltzmann_transport/README.md

 # Boltzmann-Transport

-A collection of Boltzmann-equation–based Monte Carlo solvers for computing transport coefficients using Green–Kubo relations.
+An algorithm for evolving Boltzmann systems and extracting transport coefficients using Green-Kubo method.
 The codes are designed for near-equilibrium relativistic gases and support both homogeneous and spatially inhomogeneous (or local) systems, with CPU and CUDA implementations.